mattermost/docs/source/process/terminology.md

 #### Crimson Force Field

-When on-screen text, particularly error messages, may be confusing or unhelpful for its intended audience we call it a "Crimson Force Field" situation.
+When on-screen text, particularly error messages, may be confusing or unhelpful for its intended audience we call it "Crimson Force Field".

 The purpose of on-screen text is to be helpful to the reader, its purpose is not merely "correctness".

-We use the term "Crimson Force Field" to reproduce for the reader the awkward, confused feeling a user experiences when software is cryptic and unclear, and yet technically "correct".
+We use the term "Crimson Force Field" to reproduce the awkward, confused feeling a user experiences when software is cryptic and unclear, and yet "not incorrect".

 #### Dead Tarzan